-12. Benefits
+10. Benefits

-The Company has a 401(k) plan, which is a tax gualified savings plan, to encourage its employees to save for retirement purposes or other contingencies.
+The Company has a 401(k) plan, which is a tax qualified savings plan, to encourage its employees to save for retirement purposes or other contingencies.
 All employees, working over 1,000 hours per year, of the Company and its subsidiaries are eligible to participate in the Plan after completion of one year of service and attaining the age of 21.
-The employee may elect to contribute a percentage of their compensation before taxes in a traditional 401(k) and/ or a percentage of their compensation after taxes using the subsidiary's Roth 401(k) option.
+The employee may elect to contribute a percentage of their compensation before taxes in a traditional 401(k) and/or a percentage of their compensation after taxes using the subsidiary's Roth 401(k) option.
 Based upon profits, as determined by the subsidiaries, a contribution may be made by the subsidiaries.
 Employees are 100% vested in the subsidiaries' contribution to the plan after five years of service.
 Employee contributions and vested subsidiaries contributions may be withdrawn only on termination of employment, retirement, death or hardship withdrawal.

-Under the Employee Incentive Compensation Plan, the Bank and Trust Services are authorized at their discretion, pursuant to the provisions of the plan, to establish on an annual basis, a bonus fund, which will be distributed to certain employees, based on their performance.
-The Employee Incentive Compensation Plan does not become effective unless the Bank and Trust Services exceeds established income levels.

-Contributions to the 401(k) plan for the years ended December 31, 2011 and 2010 totaled \$576,000 and \$383,000, respectively.
-Contributions made to the incentive compensation plan for the years ended December 31, 2011 and 2010 were \$37,000 and \$185,000, respectively.
+Under their respective Employee Incentive Compensation Plans, the Bank and Trust Services are authorized at their discretion, pursuant to the provisions of their plans, to establish on an annual basis, a bonus fund, which will be distributed to certain employees, based on their performance.
+The Employee Incentive Compensation Plans do not become effective unless the Bank and Trust Services exceed established income levels.
+Contributions to the 401(k) plan for the years ended December 31, 2012 and 2011 totaled \$462,000 and \$576,000, respectively.
+Contributions made to the incentive compensation plan for the years ended December 31, 2012 and 2011 were \$283,000 and \$37,000, respectively.

-13. Dividends and Regulatory Capital
+11. Dividends and Regulatory Capital

 The Company's stockholders are entitled to receive such dividends as are declared by the Board of Directors.
 The ability of the Company to pay dividends in the future is dependent upon its receipt of dividends from its subsidiaries.
-The subsidiaries' ability to pay dividends is regulated by financial regulatory statutes.
+The subsidiaries' ability to pay dividends is regulated by financial regulatory statues.
 The timing and amount of dividends will depend on earnings, capital requirements and financial condition of the Company and its subsidiaries as well as general economic conditions and other relevant factors affecting the Company and the subsidiary.

-Under the provisions of the National Bank Act the Bank may not, without prior approval of the Comptroller of the Currency, declare dividends in excess of the total of the current and past two year's earnings less any dividends already paid from those earnings.
-In addition, see Note 10, for other potential dividend restriction.
+Under the provisions of the National Bank Act, the Bank may not, without prior approval of the Comptroller of the Currency, declare dividends in excess of the total of the current and past two year's earnings less any dividends already paid from those earnings.
+In addition, see Note 8, for other potential dividend restriction.

 The Company and its subsidiaries are subject to various regulatory capital requirements administered by the federal banking agencies.
-Failure to meet minimum capital requirements can initiate certain mandatory and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on the Company's financial statements.
-Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Company and Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities, and certain off-balance sheet items as calculated under regulatory accounting practices.
-The Company's and Bank's capital amounts and classification are also subject to qualitative judgments by the regulators and components, risk weightings, and other factors.
+Failure to meet minimum capital requirements can initiate certain mandatory and possibly additional discretionary action by regulators that, if undertaken, could have a direct material effect on the Company's financial statements.
+Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Company and Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities and certain offbalance sheet items as calculated under regulatory accounting practices.
+The Company and Bank's capital amounts and classification are also subject to qualitative judgments by the regulators and components, risk weightings and other factors.
 Prompt corrective action provisions are not applicable to bank holding companies.